Active learning for level set estimation under input uncertainty and its extensions: Numerical experiments

 Similarly, we defined

-Under this setting, we considered the following three cases for $ {\bm {S}} ({\bx} _u, c_1) $: 1) the true distribution is known.
+Under this setting, we considered the following three cases for $ {\bm {S}} ({{\bm x}} _u, c_1) $: 1) the true distribution is known.
 2) when estimating using categorical distribution and using Dirichlet distribution whose parameter is ${\bm\alpha } = (0.75,0.5,3.75)^\top$ as prior distribution.
-3) when the discrete uniform distribution is used without estimation, i.e., the distribution is mis-specified.
+3) when the discrete uniform distribution is used without estimation, i.e., the distribution is misspecified.
 Then, we performed the similar experiment as in sinusoidal function until the total cost reached 500.
 The average obtained by 50 Mote Carlo simulations is given in Figure \ref{fig:exp3}.
-From Figure \ref {fig:exp3}, we can confirm that the proposed method has higher accuracy than except the mis-specified case.
+From Figure \ref {fig:exp3}, we can confirm that the proposed methods have higher accuracy except for the misspecified case.
 Moreover, from the first and second figures in Figure \ref {fig:exp3}, even if the distribution is unknown, it can be confirmed that its performance is almost the same as oracle by estimating distribution parameters under the assumption that the true distribution form is known.
+In addition, since the input distribution is misspecified, the accuracy of Proposed ($p_t =0.1$) is higher than that of Proposed ($p_t =0$) in the misspecified setting.
+Furthermore, from the rightmost figure in Figure \ref {fig:exp3}, it can be seen that the accuracy of Proposed ($p_t=0$) is the highest.